List of Nashville Sounds managers: History

-Nashville switched its affiliation to the Cincinnati Reds in 1987.
+Nashville switched its affiliation back to the Cincinnati Reds in 1987.
 Jack Lind, previously manager of the Reds' Triple-A Denver Zephyrs, led the team from 1987 through the first three months of the 1988 season.
 From June to July 1988, the Sounds went through five different managers.
 Lind was fired on June 27.
 Pitching coach and former Sounds starting pitcher Wayne Garland served as a fill-in manager for one game.
 Jim Hoff, Cincinnati's minor league field coordinator, managed the next five games on an interim basis.
 Former manager George Scherger was brought in on July 3, but he chose to retire after one game.
-Garland managed two more games before Hoff returned for seventeen games.
+Garland managed two more games before Hoff returned for 17 games.
 Finally, former big league skipper Frank Lucchesi was hired on July 25 to manage the Sounds for the last 39 games of the season.
 He remained with the team for the 1989 campaign.
 Pete Mackanin was hired to lead Nashville in 1990.
 He was selected to coach the National League team in the 1991 Triple-A All-Star Game.
 Mackanin was dismissed on June 28, 1992.
 Dave Miley, manager of Cincinnati's Double-A Chattanooga Lookouts, was promoted to take his place for the rest of the season.

 The Sounds became the Triple-A affiliate of the Chicago White Sox in 1993.
-Rick Renick, who had managed Chicago's Triple-A Vancouver Canadians for two years prior, continued in that role at Nashville from 1993 to 1996.
-Renick won the American Association Manager of the Year Award in 1993 and 1996, and he was chosen to manage the American League team at the 1994 Triple-A All-Star Game.
+Rick Renick, who had managed Chicago's Triple-A Vancouver Canadians for two years prior, continued to do so in Nashville from 1993 to 1996.
+Renick won the American Association Manager of the Year Award in 1993 and 1996, and he was chosen to manage the American League team in the 1994 Triple-A All-Star Game.
 He was succeeded by White Sox minor league outfield coordinator Tom Spencer in 1997.

-Nashville moved to the Triple-A Pacific Coast League (PCL) in 1998 following the disbandment of the American Association after the 1997 season.
-As an affiliate of the Pittsburgh Pirates, the Sounds were managed by Trent Jewett, who had spent the last two seasons with their previous Triple-A club, the Calgary Cannons.
-He remained with Nashville until being named Pittsburgh's third base coach on June 6, 2000.
-Sounds pitching coach Richie Hebner was made the manager for the rest of the season.
-Marty Brown, a former Sounds third baseman from 1988 to 1989, was manager in 2001 and 2002 after two years leading Pittsburgh's Double-A Altoona Curve.
-Jewett returned to manage at Nashville from 2003 to 2004.
+Nashville was placed in the Triple-A Pacific Coast League (PCL) in 1998 following the disbandment of the American Association after the 1997 season.
+As an affiliate of the Pittsburgh Pirates, the Sounds were led by Trent Jewett, who had spent the last two seasons with their former Triple-A club, the Calgary Cannons.
+He remained in that role until being named Pittsburgh's third base coach on June 6, 2000.
+Pitching coach Richie Hebner was made manager for the rest of the season.
+Marty Brown, a former Sounds third baseman from 1988 to 1989, was manager in 2001 and 2002 after two years of leading Pittsburgh's Double-A Altoona Curve.
+Jewett returned to manage Nashville from 2003 to 2004.

 Steve Scarsone won the PCL Manager of the Year Award in 2016.